Why Is My Newborn Crying When Feeding & How to Calm

 • Slow or fast milk flow:

-For breastfed babies, a slow milk let-down can make a baby impatient, while an overactive let-down can cause them to choke or gulp air.
+For breastfed babies, a slow milk let-down can make a baby impatient and frustrated, while an overactive let-down can cause them to choke or gulp air.

-For bottle-fed babies, the nipple flow might be too fast or too slow.
-Using the correct teat flow for bottle feeding is important to prevent crying.
+For bottle-fed babies, the nipple flow might be too fast or too slow, leading to similar issues.

 • Not hungry or overfed:

 A baby may cry during a feed if they are not truly hungry, or they may cry midway through if they are full.
-Paced bottle feeding can help them regulate their intake.
+Following your baby’s cues can help prevent this.

 • Hunger Cries:

 Early hunger cues include rooting, sucking on hands, or smacking lips.
-Waiting until your baby is already crying can make feeding more difficult, as hunger cries are a late sign of hunger and may mean your baby is already upset.
+Waiting until your baby is already crying can make feeding more difficult, as hunger cries are a late sign of hunger.
 A sure sign that the cry was for hunger is that it stops shortly after your baby begins feeding.

 This can occur when a baby switches between breast and bottle, as the sucking mechanics are different.
 This can lead to frustration and refusal of one or both.
-Baby’s cries can indicate frustration or confusion during feeding transitions.
+A baby’s cries can indicate frustration or confusion during feeding transitions.
+If you are breastfeeding, waiting to introduce a bottle until your baby is three to four weeks old can help prevent nipple confusion.

 How nipple confusion happens